Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 | /sys/kernel/fadump_release_mem   | /sys/kernel/fadump/release_mem |
 +----------------------------------+--------------------------------+

-Here is the list of files under powerpc debugfs:
+Here is the woke list of files under powerpc debugfs:
 (Assuming debugfs is mounted on /sys/kernel/debug directory.)

  /sys/kernel/debug/powerpc/fadump_region
-    This file shows the reserved memory regions if FADump is enabled otherwise this file is empty.
+    This file shows the woke reserved memory regions if FADump is enabled otherwise this file is empty.
 The output format is::